A minimalist two-level foundation for constructive mathematics: The quotient model

 \section{The quotient model}

-In the sequel we are going to define a model of quotients over \mtt.
+In what follows we are going to define a model of quotients over \mtt.
 This is based on the well-known notion of setoid~\cite{Bishop,disttheshof}, namely a set with an equivalence relation over it, that we apply to any type we consider.
 We will then interpret \emtt\ in such a model.

 The model will be presented in a categorical shape.
 The reason is that we know the categorical semantics of \emtt\ and, if the quotient model turns out to be an instance of it, then we can interpret \emtt\ into the model, and hence into \mtt.
 This model represents also a way to freely add quotients to \mtt\ in a suitable sense.
 The precise categorical formulation of its universal property is left to future work.